dalofa/telomore/README.md

 # TELOMORE
-Telomore is a tool for identifying and extracting telomeric sequences from **Oxford Nanopore** or **Illumina** sequencing reads of *Streptomyces* that have been excluded from a de novo assembly.
+Telomore is a tool for identifying and extracting telomeric sequences from **Oxford Nanopore** or **Illumina** sequencing reads of Streptomycetes that have been excluded from a de novo assembly.
 It processes sequencing data to extend assemblies, generate quality control (QC) maps, and produce finalized assemblies with the telomere/recessed bases included.

 ## Before running Telomore
 Telomore does not identify linear contigs but rather rely on the user to provide that information in